Get

 8. Anxiety or Stress

 Behavioral and emotional factors can contribute to obsessive scratching or licking in some dogs.
-Constant scratching may cause wounds and damage to the skin barrier, allowing for entry of bacteria.
+Constant scratching may cause wounds and damage to the skin barrier, allowing bacteria to develop.

 9. Genetics

-Certain breeds have skin folds which predispose them to skin issues, mainly caused by fungal infections.
-Basset Hounds, Shar-Pei and British Bulldogs, for example, often suffer with fungal infections within their skin folds, as these folds are warm and damp, providing the perfect environment for yeast to thrive.
+Some breeds have skin folds, which predispose them to skin issues, mainly caused by fungal infections.
+Basset Hounds, Shar-Pei, and British Bulldogs, for example, often suffer from fungal infections within their skin folds, as these folds are warm and damp, providing the perfect environment for yeast to thrive.
 Hereditary issues can also contribute to chronic itching.

 vet-examining-an-english-bulldog